mossgreen/mossgreen.github.io/_posts/2019-09-27-Upgrade-A-Spring-Boot-Project.md

 ### Update Gradle wrapper from 4.7 to 5.6

-1. Update local Gradle to latest version (5.6)
+1. Update local Gradle to the latest version (5.6)

     ```bash
     sdk list gradle